1970–71 Northern Rugby Football League season

 The 1970–71 Rugby Football League season was the 76th season of rugby league football.

 Season summary

 Sunday afternoon rugby was allowed for the first time by the RFL on 17 December 1967.
-Initially most clubs chose not to switch away from Saturday's despite competition from football.
+Initially most clubs chose not to switch away from Saturday's despite competition from association football.
 The first ever Sunday fixtures were Bradford Northern v York, and Leigh v Dewsbury.

 St. Helens won their sixth Championship when they beat Wigan 16–12 in the Championship Final.
 Wigan had ended the regular season as the league leaders.

 The Challenge Cup Winners were Leigh when they beat Leeds 24–7 in the final.

 There was no county league competition this season, other than a break between the 1902–03 and 1906–07 seasons, and breaks for World War I and World War II, this was the first season in which the Lancashire League and Yorkshire League titles were no longer awarded.